7 Ways to Retain Your Employees

 4. Make Work Fulfilling

 Tap into the potential of your new hires and utilize their skills; employees who feel underutilized or unchallenged are usually the first ones to go.
 Help your employees master the skills required for upward progression to foster their continuous growth by offering workshops or one-on-one mentoring.
 If employees are dispirited and motivation is low, performance levels will most likely be subpar as well.
 To retain your employees, keep them driven and thriving.
+You may also encourage them to take courses like an online mba program.
+This will give a great impact not just on your employees but also to your business as they will be motivated to level up their career.

 5. Offer Incentives